menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Cisne is generally considered to be a blue-collar town.
-35.64% of the Cisne workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Cisne is a blue-collar town, with 35.64% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Cisne is a village of service providers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Cisne who work in sales jobs (11.27%), healthcare suport services (9.09%), and office and administrative support (8.36%).

 Setting & Lifestyle

-Overall, Cisne’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Cisne’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 Residents will find that the village is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Cisne is worth considering.